Scheduling and Fee Policies

 Insurance Reimbursement and Low-Fee Options:

-Private counselling is not covered by MCP and I do not directly bill any insurance companies.
-I am a recognized vendor with WorkplaceNL and I direct bill this organization.
-Therefore, you will be responsible for full payment at each session.
-I can provide you with a statement which documents my fees and the payments you have made which you can then submit to your insurance provider for reimbursement.
+You will be responsible for full payment at each session and can then submit to your insurance provider for reimbursement.
 The insurance company will send the reimbursement check directly to you.
-Each insurance company has their own policies and it is up to the individual client to determine their coverage and whether services provided by a Registered Social Worker (RSW, BSW), or Canadian Certified Counsellor (CCC) with a Master of Counselling (MC) are reimbursable.
+Each insurance company has their own policies and it is up to the individual client to determine their coverage and whether services provided by a Registered Social Worker (RSW) or Canadian Certified Counsellor (CCC) are reimbursable.

 Emergencies: